 Exhaust fans help ventilate the air in a room; in areas such as the kitchen or bathroom, they not only help pull the heat out of the room, but also moisture build up that could otherwise cause mold.
-Lubricating the fan's motor and even the fan blades can help keep it quiet while it does its job.
+Lubricating the motor and even the fan blades of a bathroom exhaust fan can help keep it quiet while it does its job.

 Inspecting the Fan

 If you lubricate a dirty/dusty fan, the lubricant is less likely to do its job.
 To clean the fan blade, remove the fan from the motor.
 The fan is either held in place by screws or brackets that can be compressed.

 You may also need to unplug wires from the fan to fully remove it.
 While you're looking at the wires, inspect them to make sure they're still good.
 Worn wire coverings, places where they are bent, or a corroded wire coverings are signs that the wires should be replaced.
 Mark where each wire is connected so you remember where to put them back later.